 Workers Compensation – What Are Your Family’s Rights if You Die Due to Work Injury? – We help families who have lost parents or spouses to a fatal work injury.
-Workers Compensation provides basic benefits to these families.
-We are here to make sure you get the full amount the law entitles to you.
+Workers’ Compensation provides basic benefits to these families.
+We are here to make sure you get the full amount the law entitles you to.

-What happens if you die due to work injury?
+What happens if you die due to a work injury?

 Who is considered a dependent?

 Dependents could be almost anybody.
 If they can show that the injured worker was supporting them, then they might be considered dependent.
-There are dependents and then there are presumed dependents.
-Presumed dependents are spouses, children under the age of 18, (unless they’re going to a secondary education like a trade school or college, then it’s up to the age of 21).
+There are dependents, and then there are presumed dependents.
+Presumed dependents are spouses and children under the age of 18 (unless they’re going to a secondary education like a trade school or college, then it’s up to the age of 21).

 How will the worker’s wages be divided among the dependents?

-It can be complicated if the worker left a child with an ex-spouse and re-married.
-It can be all the more difficult if the worker had another child with the new spouse.
+It can be complicated if the worker leaves a child with an ex-spouse and re-married.
+It can be all the more difficult if the worker has another child with the new spouse.
 Again, courts are going to have to divide up the money.
 As one dependent ceases to be eligible, for example, children passing the age limits, the remaining money is then re-pooled and divided again.